gab-lee/gab-lee/ideas.md

 - AI neural network
 - Game like skul but with fishes
 -> fish that can swam correlates to health
+- IOS app that kinds helps you eat intuitively (servings of fruits/fried food)

 Icebox